tigersmuseum/history/units/formation.md

 We want to understand the assignment of battalions to military formations over time.
 The [formations.xhtml](formations.xhtml) page captures facts about deployment of units that pertain at particular instants in time, or during specified time intervals.
 The aim is then to piece these facts together to give a coherent picture, and to get a better idea where there are gaps in knowledge.
-We'll try and use this information to build _timelines_.
+We'll try and use this information to build *timelines*.
 The web page includes semantic markup that supports this.

 The exercise requires modelling states that change over time.
 Ideally, we'd have a contiguous series of states with specific dates.
 Full knowledge would tell us the exact composition of formations at any time.
 In practice, we might know that a state existed at some time, but not when it began or ended; or only when it began, or when it ended; or perhaps only that it was after or before some other state.
-We don't have that detail.
-The information we do have is certainly partial and often vague.
-We nevertheless need to capture it as best we can.
+We need to capture this partial, and often vague, information we have as best we can.
 Some examples are below.

 An [IES](https://github.com/dstl/IES4) *State* is an OWL Time *Interval*.